A driver’s personality traits and emotional state influence how they behave behind the wheel. The key to good driving is mastering them.

 Unfortunately, many driver training programs fail to take personality traits and emotions into account.
 That’s a mistake.
 The best drivers, both fleet drivers and those driving their personal cars, understand their own emotions and master them just like they’ve mastered using lane departure warning systems or maintaining the proper distance from the vehicle in front of them.

+And it’s something that requires continuous attention.
 Even after they learn how to drive defensively, a driver’s personality traits and emotional state impact their driving skills at any given moment.
-Factors such as a tendency toward aggression and risk taking can lower the ability to drive defensively.
-Drivers also must pay attention to the influence of other drivers.
-Studies show that rude drivers can quickly turn good drivers bad.

-The researchers found some of the factors contributing to poor driving included risk-taking, physical/verbal hostility toward other drivers and aggression.
+The researchers found some of the factors contributing to poor driving included a tendency to become risk-takers behind the wheel, exhibiting physical/verbal hostility toward other drivers and feelings of aggression.

-The connection proved strong enough that the study advised the following: “Traffic safety policies and programs could be enhanced through recognition of the role personality factors play in driving behavior and the incorporation of this knowledge into the design and implementation of interventions that modify the behaviors associated with them.”
+“Traffic safety policies and programs could be enhanced through recognition of the role personality factors play in driving behavior and the incorporation of this knowledge into the design and implementation of interventions that modify the behaviors associated with them,” the researchers wrote.

 Personality Traits That Impact Defensive Driving